subrat-dwi/EventPulse/README.md

   "questions": [
     {
       "questionId": "q1",
-      "text": "Which language do you prefer?",
+      "question": "Which language do you prefer?",
       "choices": ["Python", "JavaScript", "C++"]
     }
   ]